anandapurva55/C-Interpreter/README.md

 Steps to execute:

-The entire code has been contained in three files namely LITTLE_C.c, PARSER.C and LCLIB.c.They need to be linked and then executed.This step depends on the compiler that we are using.A small google search is suffient to know the steps.
+The entire code has been contained in three files namely LITTLE_C.c, PARSER.C and LCLIB.c.They need to be linked and then executed.This step depends on the compiler that we are using.A small google search is sufficient to know the steps.

 Reference :- https://www.cs.utah.edu/~zachary/isp/tutorials/separate/separate.html